udacity/create-your-own-adventure/english/knit/knit.md

 There, that's more like it.
-Nothing like rutning a sock heel to make one feel much better.
+Nothing like turning a sock heel to make one feel much better.

 Now to [return to reality](../marshmallow.md)